datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast02-Reproject-Raster.md

     ## [1] 1.000 0.998

-> Note: When you are reprojecting a raster, you are moving it from one "Grid"
-> to another.
-Thus you are modifying the data!
-Keep this in mind as you work with
-> raster data.

-##Assigning Resolution to Raster
 The output resolution of `DTM_hill_UTMZ18N_HARV` is 1 x 0.998.
 Yet, we know that the resolution for the data should be 1x1 m.
-We can tell are to force our newly reprojected raster to be 1m resolution by adding a line of code (`res=`).
+We can tell `R` to force our newly reprojected raster to be 1m resolution by adding a line of code (`res=`).

+    #adjust the resolution
     DTM_hill_UTMZ18N_HARV <- projectRaster(DTM_hill_HARV,
                                       crs=crs(DTM_HARV),
                                       res=1)